bhavadeepk/Google-Map-Search-Clustering/README.md

 Features:

  * Search any location or type(Eg. Food/Hospital/123 abc blvd..)
- * Upto 20 Markers around the US and 15,000 searches/day limit
+ * Retreive upto 20 markers around the US and 15,000 searches/day limit from google
+ * Implementing Realm database and storing a repository of places enables to show more markers on search
  * Recycler view displaying Places with details
- * Detailed view with further details on the place and option to navtigate to Google maps
+ * Detailed view with further details on the place and option to navtigate to device maps

-Self training project focsing on third party libraries.
+Self training project focsing on third party libraries and dynamic fragment implementation.

 #### Here's a list of libraries and techniques used!